seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **PISANIO**
 First, make yourself but like one.
-Fore-thinking this, I have already fit–
+Fore-thinking this, I have already fit--
-’Tis in my cloak-bag–doublet, hat, hose, all
+'Tis in my cloak-bag--doublet, hat, hose, all
 That answer to them: would you in their serving,
 And with what imitation you can borrow
-From youth of such a season, ’fore noble Lucius
+From youth of such a season, 'fore noble Lucius
 Present yourself, desire his service, tell him
-wherein you’re happy,–which you’ll make him know,
+wherein you're happy,--which you'll make him know,
-If that his head have ear in music,–doubtless
+If that his head have ear in music,--doubtless
-With joy he will embrace you, for he’s honourable
+With joy he will embrace you, for he's honourable
 And doubling that, most holy.
 Your means abroad,
 You have me, rich; and I will never fail
 Beginning nor supplyment.